treeverse/lakeFS/docs/integrations/glue_metastore.md

 2. Write an exporter script that will:
    * Mirror your branch's state into [Hive Symlink](https://svn.apache.org/repos/infra/websites/production/hive/content/javadocs/r2.1.1/api/org/apache/hadoop/hive/ql/io/SymlinkTextInputFormat.html) files readable by Athena.
    * Export the table descriptors from your branch to the Glue Catalog.
-3. Set up lakeFS [hooks]({% link howto/catalog_exports.md %}#running-an-exporter) that will run the above script when specific events occur.
+3. Set up lakeFS [hooks]({% link howto/catalog_exports.md %}#running-an-exporter) to trigger the above script when specific events occur.

 ## Example: Using Athena to query lakeFS data